Annidala/directional-model/README.md

 # directional-model

-code for directional model parameter development.
+Programming for parameter optimization in the frame 2d directional models.

 Hello World !